Snowflake-Labs/sfquickstarts/site/sfguides/src/snowflake_personalization_api/snowflake_personalization_api.md

 To get more comfortable with this solution, implement new endpoints with new datasets, like products, store locations, or other catalog data.

-### What we've covered
+### What You Learned
 - How to configure and build a custom point-lookup API Powered by Snowflake
-- How to run and test the API on your machine
+- How to test the API from your local machine

+### Resources

+If you want to build a Data API using Snowflake standard tables for analytical queries, be sure to check out the previous version of this [here](https://github.com/sfc-gh-bculberson/lab_data_api_python).